awsdocs/amazon-chime-user-guide/doc_source/setup-assistant.md

 # Setting up the Amazon Chime Assistant<a name="setup-assistant"></a>

-You must set up the Assistant before you can begin using it\.
+You must set up the Amazon Chime Assistant before you can begin using it\.

 **To set up the Amazon Chime Assistant**